Terms of Trading

 8.9.
-In addition to the developer’s right to claim interest on all outstanding invoices, should the Client fail or unreasonably refuse to pay any of the developer’s invoices by the due date, the developers shall be entitled (but not obliged) to halt all further production on the works being undertaken under this Agreement until such time as the Client shall bring their account up to date including all interest and costs payable to the developers in respect thereof.
+In addition to the Developer’s right to claim interest on all outstanding invoices, should the Client fail or unreasonably refuse to pay any of the Developer’s invoices by the due date, the Developers shall be entitled (but not obliged) to halt all further production on the works being undertaken under this Agreement until such time as the Client shall bring their account up to date including all interest and costs payable to the Developers in respect thereof.

-8.10 If the client breaches any of the termination clauses the client shall be liable to any and all costs due to that point.
+8.10 If the Client breaches any of the termination clauses, the Client shall be liable to any and all costs due to that point.

-8.11 If the client fails to pay for any hosting charges, of any kind, the developer will suspend service until payment has been made in full.
+8.11 If the Client fails to pay for any hosting charges, of any kind, the Developer will suspend Service until payment has been made in full.

-8.13 Credit searches can also be used to trace any client who fails to pay an invoice for the purpose of tracking and court action.
+8.13 Credit searches can also be used to trace any Client who fails to pay an invoice for the purpose of tracking and court action.

 8.14 Overdue debts and invoices will receive a letter before action prior to legal action.

-8.15 If a client fails to pay any outstanding debt, the developer will take legal action to recover the outstanding debt and associated costs.
+8.15 If a Client fails to pay any outstanding debt, the Developer will take legal action to recover the outstanding debt and associated costs.

-- Retention Of Title
+Retention Of Title

-- Demonstration and Training
+Demonstration and Training

-- Exclusions from Contract
+Exclusions from the Agreement

 12.1 Registration of necessary domain names.